 As you complete the FAFSA, be sure to...

-Since some campus based aid, like Federal Perkins Loan, SEOG (Supplemental Educational Opportunity Grant), and Federal Work-Study have limited funding, these awards are made on a first-come/first-serve basis.
+Campus based aid, like SEOG (Supplemental Educational Opportunity Grant), and Federal Work-Study have limited funding, these awards are made on a first-come/first-serve basis.
 So, the earlier you file your FAFSA, the greater likelihood you will be considered.

-From the NYS Higher Education Services Corportation (HESC): "New York State (NYS) Residents attending NYS schools will have the option to link directly to the TAP application from the FAFSA submission confirmation page.
+From the NYS Higher Education Services Corporation (HESC): "New York State (NYS) Residents attending NYS schools will have the option to link directly to the TAP application from the FAFSA submission confirmation page.

 If you exited the FAFSA before selecting this option, you can complete the application after HESC received your FAFSA data (three days).
 HESC will send you an email or postcard notifying you to complete the TAP application online if you did not select the FAFSA link to TAP on the web."

-For scholarship consideration, prospective students are reviewed by the Office of Admissions and notified separately from the Financial Aid Award Notice.
-Continuing Students are reviewed for scholarship eligibility through the Geneseo Foundation Office.
+For scholarship consideration, prospective students are reviewed by the Office of Admissions.
+Continuing Students are reviewed for scholarship eligibility through an application process sponsored by the Geneseo Foundation Office.
 Applications are typically made available in early spring for the next academic year.
 Continuing students looking for assistance for Study Abroad should visit the Study Abroad Office.